 When is the Stuttgart Christmas Market?

-According to the official Stuttgart Christmas Market website, the 2022 edition of the market will take place from November 23 – December 23, 2022.
+According to the official Stuttgart Christmas Market website, this year’s edition of the market will take place from November 29 – December 23, 2023.

 Where to Stay for Stuttgart Christmas Markets